HypeCheck

 MODEST

-"Improve daily hydration and maximize athletic performance" Supported
+"Improve daily hydration and maximize athletic performance" Partial

-"Avoid dehydration symptoms: fatigue, headaches, muscle cramps, constipation, reduced mental clarity" Partial
+"Avoid dehydration symptoms like fatigue, headaches, muscle cramps" Partial

 Based on: Sodium, Potassium, Magnesium

-Electrolytes are needed for fluid balance; well established
+Electrolytes are needed for fluid retention and nerve function

-Chelated minerals generally absorb better; modest real-world advantage
+Chelated minerals generally absorb better; benefit is modest

 Ingredients